qbead/qbeadWebsite/content/book/colortheory.md

 ::: further-reading
 Did you notice how if you wanted to get a darker green, you could add magenta?
+Adding magenta makes a darker green because red is green's complementary color.
 Adding a color's "complement" is actually a more effective way to make a darker color then adding black.
-Adding magenta makes a darker green because red is green's complementary color.
 Complementary colors are opposite each other on the color wheel.
 This website talks more about [complementary colors](https://www.thesprucecrafts.com/definition-of-complementary-colors-2577513).
 :::

 ### Mixing Colors With Light

 When we make colors with light sources, color mixing works differently.
 Your computer or tv screen works by creating colors using an LED display using only three colors of light.
 When we mix paint, our primary colors are magenta (red), cyan (blue), and yellow.
-When we create color with an LED display, instead we vary the amount of green, red, and blue, which we can think of as the three digital primary colors.
+When we create color with an LED display instead, we vary the amount of green, red, and blue, which we can think of as the three digital primary colors.

 The widget below shows the three digital primary colors, which we can combine in amounts from 0 to 255.
 Looking at the widget below, notice how with all three slide bars at 255, the box at the right is white.
 By adjusting the relative amount of green, red, and blue using the slide bars, you can change the color displayed.